aturon/aturon.github.io/_posts/2018-06-02-listening-part-2.md

 community, not just team members.
 And, in particular, "unsubtle" shouting driven by fear makes this work so, so much harder.

+This is why I feel distraught when I see accusations of bad faith, of people having an "agenda" and the "listening" done in the RFC process being a charade to avoid revolt.
+Or the sense of "luckily enough of us yelled to stop the terrifying original proposal from happening; the moment we stop speaking up, Those People will start pushing in that direction again".
+All of these sentiments indicate a rising distrust, a zero-sum power-focused framing, with a dose of tribalism to boot.

 What we need is to work against the vicious circle of escalation by creating a virtuous circle instead, based on humility and trust. **If we can trust each other to listen and take concerns seriously, we free ourselves to be uncertain